How a fondue restaurant in Delaware ended up with its very own Liberty Bell.

 Gunning Bedford Junior is one of ten related men to have borne that name, seven of which were alive at the same time.
 GBJ, as I like to call him, is not to be confused with Gunning Bedford Senior — not his father, but his cousin — who served as Delaware’s 11th governor.

-During the American Revolutionary War, GBJ was appointed Muster-Master-General by George Washington.
+During the American Revolutionary War, George Washington appointed GBJ Muster-Master-General.
 He was appointed as Delaware’s first Attorney General in 1784 and served in the Continental Congress from 1783 to 1786.

 In 1789, his former commander in chief, now president, appointed Bedford as the first judge on the U.S. District Court for Delaware.
 He served the court until his death in 1812.